g012/l65/README.md

 The assemblers operate from within Lua, and are written in Lua.
 This means assembler mnemonics become regular Lua statements anywhere in the middle of Lua code.
 Lua then acts as a dynamic preprocessor of itself, the assembler and linker.

-l65 is a 6502 assembler, with libraries for Atari 2600 VCS and NES.
+l65 is a 6502 assembler, with libraries for Atari 8-bit computers, Atari 2600
+VCS, and NES.

 lz80 is a Z80 assembler, with libraries for GameBoy SM83.